nickv-phpbb/howto-convert-phpbb30mod-to-phpbb31ext/README.md

 Any service that is previously defined in your file, or in the file of the phpBB core `phpBB/config/services.yml`, can also be used as an argument, aswell as some predefined string (like `core.root_path` here).

-**NOTE:** The classes from phpBB/ext/ are automatically loaded by their names, whereby underscored ( _ ) can represent directories.
-In this case the class `phpbb_ext_nickvergessen_newspage_controller_main` would be located in `phpBB/ext/nickvergessen/newspage/controller/main.php`
+**NOTE:** The classes from phpBB/ext/ are automatically loaded by their namespace and class names, whereby backslash ( `\` ) represent directories.
+In this case the class `nickvergessen\newspage\controller\main` would be located in `phpBB/ext/nickvergessen/newspage/controller/main.php`

 For more explanations about [Routing](http://symfony.com/doc/2.1/book/routing.html) and  [Services](http://symfony.com/doc/2.1/book/service_container.html) see the Symfony 2.1 Documentation.